Krassnig/CodeDraw/INTRODUCTION.md

 		// Instantiates a new CodeDraw window with the size of 600x600 pixel CodeDraw cd = new CodeDraw();
 		// The created window can now be accessed through the cd variable.
-		// By calling the method *setColor* the rectangle and
+		// By calling the method *setColor* the rectangle
-		// square will be drawn in the color red. cd.setColor(Palette.RED);
+		// and the square will be drawn in the color red. cd.setColor(Palette.RED);
 		// When setColor is called all shapes that are drawn after
 		// will have the given color, until *setColor* is called again
 		// with a different color.
 		cd.drawRectangle(100, 100, 200, 100);
-		// drawRectangle draw the outline of a rectangle offset by 100 pixel
+		// drawRectangle draws the outline of a rectangle,
-		// from the top left corner.
-The Rectangle will have
+		// offset by 100 pixel from the top left corner.
-		// a width of 200 pixel and a height of 100 pixel. cd.fillSquare(180, 150, 80);
+		// The Rectangle will have a width of 200 pixel
+		// and a height of 100 pixel.
+		cd.fillSquare(180, 150, 80);
 		// The filled square will be offset to the left by 180 pixel
 		// and 150 pixel to the top.
 Its size will be 80x80 pixel.

-		cd.setColor(Palette.LIGHT_BLUE);
+		// The next line changes the color to light blue. cd.setColor(Palette.LIGHT_BLUE);
-		// fillCircle draw a filled circle where its center is
+		// fillCircle draws a filled circle where its center is
 		// offset by 300 pixel to the left and 200 pixel to the top.
 		// The radius of the circle will have a size of 50 pixel. cd.fillCircle(300, 200, 50);